8 Art Museums in Dallas

 The Dallas Contemporary Museum houses works by local and international artists.
 While it’s not an art-collecting museum, the museum is consistently showcasing exciting galleries that aim to engage visitors.
 Various exhibitions, lectures, and educational programs highlight the museum's active participation in the Dallas community, making this museum an essential part of the Dallas art scene.

 A division of Southern Methodist University's Meadow School of the Arts, the Meadows Museum aims to foster a better understanding of art and appreciation of its historical importance.
 Its founding permanent collection of 15th - 20th century art from Spain, one of the most extensive outside of the Iberian nation, as well as special exhibitions and sculpture garden.
+Meadows Museum is a member of VisitDallas.

 This one of a kind art museum focuses on the Christian and Jewish themes present in works of art around the world.
 Over 2,500 works by artists like Andy Warhol, John Singer Sargent and Marc Chagall as well as a vast collection of religiously affiliated artifacts, further heighten the purpose of this museum.